LUNG CANCER DISABILITY BENEFITS

 DOES LUNG CANCER QUALIFY AS A COMPASSIONATE ALLOWANCE?

 Some medical conditions are so serious that the SSA considers them disabling when you file your application.
 If the SSA determines that your lung cancer is a compassionate allowance, then they will process your application quickly.
-These are called “compassionate allowance conditions.”
-Lung cancer can also spread to your brain an cause tumors there.
-In that case, read our article on brain cancer.
+These are “compassionate allowance conditions.”
+Lung cancer can also spread to your brain and cause tumors.
+In that case, you will need to know about SSD benefits and brain cancer.

 Small cell lung cancer is a compassionate allowance condition.
-If you have small cell lung cancer, the SSA will expedite your application.
-If your medical records supports the diagnosis, then you will get benefits.
-Severe cases of non-small cell lung cancer are also a special allowance condition.
+If you have small cell lung cancer, then the SSA will expedite your application.
+If your medical records supports the diagnosis, then you will be paid benefits.
+Severe cases of non-small cell lung cancer are also a special condition.

 WHAT WE DO TO HELP YOU WITH YOUR BENEFITS CASE

 There is some good news.
 You do not need to obtain SSD benefits for lung cancer on your own.
-Cannon Disability Law can help file your SSD application.
+Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

-HIRE CANNON DISABILITY TO WIN YOUR SSDI BENEFITS
+HIRE OUR LEGAL TEAM TO WIN YOUR SSDI BENEFITS

-In the past 30 years, we have won millions of dollars in ongoing and back due due benefits for our clients.
+In the past 30 years, we have won millions of dollars in ongoing and past due SSD benefits for our clients.
 If you want to win benefits for lung cancer, then you need to hire an attorney with the experience to win your case.
-Also, you need a lawyer to prove to the SSA that they should pay you SSD benefits for your lung cancer.
+Also, you need a lawyer to prove to the SSA that they should pay you SSD benefits.
 We can do that.
-Contact us today.
+Contact us.

-If you want to learn more about our lawyers and staff, then read our About Us page.
+If you want to learn more about our lawyers and staff, then review our About Us page.
 For instance, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been helping clients win benefits for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
+Dianna Cannon has been helping clients win SSD benefits for thirty years.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSDI benefits.
 We are experts.
-You can trust us to help you win benefits for lung cancer.
+You can trust us to help you win SSDI and SSI benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients with their Medicare benefits.
 Our legal experts can help you apply for SSDI and SSI benefits using the SSA’s website.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
-If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms.
-Call us for a free review of your benefits and lung cancer case today.
+If you have questions about the SSA forms, then we will answer them.
+You can learn how to complete SSA’s appeal forms.
+Call us for a free review of your benefits and lung cancer case.